Job profile

 Responsibilities

-• Serve meals and refreshments
+• Serve meals and drinks to passengers

 Salary